Partners in hospice care

-In recent years we have partnered with the government, charitable trusts and companies, which in the three-year period between 1 April 2012 to 31 March 2015 invested more than £3.3m in hospice care through more than 1,200 grants that have pioneered service innovation across the UK and other parts of the world.
+In recent years we have partnered with the government, charitable trusts and companies, which have pioneered service innovation across the UK.

 A selection of our valued and current partners include:

-St. James’s Place Foundation has supported Hospice UK for over 10 years and donated more than £1.7m for hospice care in the UK.
-Since 2012, St James’s Place Foundation has funded a grants programme for local hospices, focusing on a different area of care each year.
+St. James’s Place Charitable Foundation has supported Hospice UK since 2002.
+The Foundation has funded a grants programme for local hospices, focusing on a different area of care each year.
 Each theme has the overarching aim of investing in emerging innovations in hospice care, which have the potential to transform how we care for people at the end of life.

-The Wolfson Foundation is one of our longest-standing supporters, having been a part of our work since 1989 and donated almost £2m to hospice care.
-For the last 13 years, the Wolfson Foundation has funded a programme of UK and international education bursaries for hospice care professionals.
+The Wolfson Foundation is one of our longest-standing supporters, having been a part of our work since 1989.
+Since 2002, the Wolfson Foundation has funded a programme of UK education bursaries for hospice and care home care professionals.
 Hospice care has evolved over this time and so its workforce has had to adapt and learn new skills and roles – supported by the Wolfson Foundation’s investment in workforce development.

-The Civil Service Insurance Society (CSiS) Charity Fund has funded a local hospice grant programme with us since 2011, as well as generously donating to our Care Support Team, and in that time more than £280,000 has been donated to local hospice projects.
-Every project has at its core a commitment to benefitting former, serving or retired civil and public servants or their families.
+The Civil Service Insurance Society (CSIS) Charity Fund has funded a local hospice grant programme through Hospice UK since 2011.
+Every project funded has, at its core, a commitment to benefiting former, serving or retired civil and public servants and their families.

 A huge variety of projects have been funded, from the refurbishment of a day care facility to the replacement of a Jacuzzi in a children’s hospice.

 The Rank Foundation is another of our long-time supporters.
-Our partnership since 1989 has seen over £1.3m invested in hospice care, including an incredible £100,000 per year grants programme for capital projects in local hospices since 2002.
+Our partnership began in 1989 and since 2002 the Foundation has given incredible £100,000 per year towards a grants programme for capital projects in local hospices.
 As with our other capital grants programmes, hospices can only make capital investments if they raise the funds required to do so, except for the most urgent of work.
 This is especially true when faced with the situation of having to cut services and staff.
 The long-term investment of the Rank Foundation enables hospices to improve their facilities and prioritise outstanding patient care.